-1. Engage parking break.
+1. Engage parking brake.
 Just for your safety.

 2. Loosen the lug nuts on all your wheels.
 You don’t want to take them completely off yet.
 Loosening them now will make unscrewing them when the car is elevated much easier.

 3. Lift up one wheel with car jack and place jack stand underneath it.
 If you just have one or two jack stands (or cinder blocks) you’ll need to do a bit of mental work before you start jacking so you know how you’re going to proceed with lowering and raising your car.
 Because you have fewer stands, you’ll also spend more time lowering and raising your car in order to switch them out.
 Despite the extra effort, you still won’t spend much more than 20 minutes on the job.
 I’ve seen some people place their car on all four jack stands.
 It’s not exactly the safest thing to do, but it will definitely help you get the job done faster because you don’t have to switch out jack stands.

 4. Remove the tires and rotate them according to the appropriate pattern for your type of tires.
 When you place a tire back onto the wheel mount, screw the lug nuts on by hand as much as you can.

 5. Lower the car from the jack stands.
 Take the lug wrench and tighten the nuts even more.
 It’s best to work the lug nuts diagonally from one to another.
 It looks like a star pattern.
 This ensures even tightening.
 Tightening the lug nuts unevenly can warp the brake rotor.

 Star pattern when tightening lug nuts

 That’s it!
 Now just mark down the mileage when you rotated your tires and remember to do it again in another 5,000 miles.